-Denison, Robert H. Formerly, Curator of Fossil Fishes, Field Museum of Natural History, Chicago, Illinois.
+Denison, Robert H. Curator of Fossil Fishes, Field Museum of Natural History, Chicago, Illinois.

-Olson, Everett C. Formerly, Department of Biology, University of California, Los Angeles, California.
+Olson, Everett C. Department of Biology, University of California, Los Angeles, California.

 - Links to Primary Literature

 A class of fishes (Pisces) known from the Devonian Period, and a few that survived into the base of the Carboniferous.
 They were true fishes or gnathostomes, and can be distinguished from other fishes by the following characters: the gill chamber extends far under the cranium and is covered laterally by opercula; there is a neck joint between the cranium and the fused anterior vertebrae; often there is also a coaxial joint developed between the dermal bones of the cranial roof and shoulder girdle; the head and shoulder girdle are covered with dermal bones composed typically of cellular bone and superficially of semidentine instead of true dentine; the bones are commonly ornamented with tubercles or ridges; the endoskeleton is cartilage and may be calcified in a globular fashion or perichondrally ossified; the notochord is persistent, and the vertebrae consist only of neural and hemal arches; the tail is diphycercal or slightly heterocercal, and an anal fin is lacking.